striblab/strib-ai2html/README.md

 ## Testing

+### Manual

-A manual test can be found in `tests/manual/`.
-Use Illustrator to run `ai2html`, then run a web server to see it embedded, such as `python -m SimpleHTTPServer`.
+A manual test can be found in `tests/manual/simple-project/`.
+Use Illustrator to open `simple-project.ai` and run `ai2html` to output.
+Then run a web server to see it embedded, such as `http-server tests/manual/` and go to `http://localhost:8080/embed-test.html` in your browser.